lsst-sqre/sqr-091/index.rst

 - Address the various notes scattered through the document.
 - A specification for the Universal Worker Service API.
 - Descriptions of errors common to many web services, in a form suitable for creating URLs that serve as error identifiers.
+- Add the VOSI availability API
+- Add the VOSI capabilities API, which requires writing a data model for registry entries or continuing to return the current XML data model.
+- Add the DALI examples API.